ektor1/recipes/README.md

 # Recipes

 Recipes I want to remember.
+[Website link](https://ektor1.github.io/recipes/)

 This is a centralized location for all the recipes I have found through family members and other places on the internet.